osresearch/cosign/README.md

 # `cosign`: Cooperative RSA signatures

-The `cosign` tool allows multiple cooperating parties to generate an RSA key and split it between themselves, and then perform partial signatures of a message that can be combined into a single valid RSA signature of that message, without any of the parties having a complete copy of the private key after the initial generate stage.
+The `cosign` tool allows multiple cooperating parties to generate an RSA key and split the private key into shards between themselves, and then perform partial signatures of a message that can be combined into a single valid RSA signature of that message, without any of the parties having a complete copy of the private key after the initial key generation stage.

 The number of parties is unlimited, although this is not a threshold signature scheme where only a subset are required -- with `cosign`